This topic describes how to use the data transmission service to migrate data from a MySQL database to a MySQL tenant of OceanBase Database.

 After the full migration and incremental synchronization tasks are completed, the data transmission service automatically initiates a full verification task to verify the tables in the source and destination databases.

-• If you select Incremental Synchronization but do not select all DML statements in the DML Synchronization section, the data transmission service does not support full verification.
+If you have selected Incremental Synchronization but did not select all DML operations in the DML Synchronization section, you cannot select Full Verification.

-• The data transmission service supports full verification only for tables with primary keys or non-null unique indexes.
+The data transmission service supports full verification only for tables with a primary key or non-null unique key.

 Reverse incremental migration